mkaz/hastie/README.md

   * Categories under subdirected changed to _ instead of / in index
   * Cleaned up code comments
   * Updated documentation to include all new features
+  * Add Extension to Template Parameter to Support RSS

 ver 0.4.0 - March 14, 2012